-Students who wish to make Nazarene Bible College aware of any accommodation concerns should notify the Office of Student Advocacy.
+Students who wish to make Nazarene Bible College aware of any accommodation concerns should notify the Executive Assistant to the Vice President of Enrollment Management.
 The student would be expected to supply the college with a statement from an authorized expert specifying the disability and a statement from a qualified expert specifying what special accommodations the student would need to accomplish the academic requirements of the college.
-Additional information is available from the Office of Student Advocacy.
+Additional information is available from the Executive Assistant to the Vice President of Enrollment.